atilafassina/lambdas/packages/udemy-profile/README.md

 | key | value | description |
 | -- | -- | -- |
 | USER | `string` | the Udemy user to fetch data from |

-## Deploying to Netlify and other platforms ☁️

-This lambda is written in TypeScript, therefore before deploying to other platform you will have to compile TypeScript yourself and push the JavaScript output.
-PRs are always welcome to automate this process. 🙂